-Prerequisites: MAT607, MAT609
+Prerequisites: MAT607 & 609 or program coordinator's approval.
+Pre-practicum: 15 hours of directed field-based training required.
 This course focuses on trigonometric and calculus concepts by providing numerical, graphical, and algebraic approaches for a clear understanding and mastering of the material.
 Course activities are placed in a context of real-world problems which enable students to create mathematical models that will help them understand the world in which they live.
 Major topics include: functions and graphs; exponential, logarithmic, and trigonometric functions and equations; trigonometric identities; applications of trigonometry; continuity; limits; derivative of a function; definite integral; fundamental theorem of calculus; and techniques of integration.